antonio-galeano/React_Vite_Evaluation_Project/README.md

 # React_Vite_Evaluation_Project

 This project is part of an educational series designed to enhance understanding of React's capabilities through three distinct exercises, each aimed at a specific aspect of React development.
-Each exercise is crafted within a React application created with Vite, focusing on practical applications of state management, component structuring, and interaction handling.
+Each exercise is crafted within a React application created with Vite.

+Demo: A live demo of this project is available in the Netlify Platform: https://reactvite-eval.netlify.app/ Feel free to explore the application and see it in action!

 ## Description